lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 source ~/Desktop/zahnHackathon/bin/activate
 ```

-Notice that your command prompt now displays the environment name.
+Notice that your command prompt now displays the environment name in parenthesis.
 In order to deactivate the environment just run `deactivate`

----
+Now, when you have everything in place, we can start installing different packages that are required.

 # Database
 For all the problems that you can choose from, a database is an essential part of the solution.
 My examples will use [MySQL](https://www.mysql.com) but everything will work the same if you decide to use other flavors of SQL (PostgreSQL, SQLite, etc.)